 A complete and current equipment inventory is required of each On-site Consultation Project.
-For this inventory, all capital equipment, general equipment (excluding furniture or office supplies), and special purpose equipment (as defined by OMB Circular A-87, Attachment B) must be included.
+For this inventory, all capital equipment, general equipment (excluding furniture or office supplies), and special purpose equipment (as defined by OMB Circular Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards) must be included.
 Therefore, the inventory should include all sampling equipment (pumps, dosimeters, sound level meters, octave band analyzers, etc.), computers (hardware and software), vehicles, etc. Do not include furniture or office supplies in the inventory.
 The inventory should include information regarding the description, manufacturer, model number, serial number (if applicable), location, condition, acquisition date and acquisition cost of each item of equipment.